AKAStacks/techdude-gq/services.markdown

 + Specialized Electronics
 + Very basic board-level repair

 Pricing is negotiable based on services rendered and time consumed until I adopt a consistent model.
-Pricing starts at $15/hr If you need something done that's not on this list and it involves a computer, just [send me an e-mail](mailto:{{ site.email }}) and I'll be happy to talk with you.
+If you need something done that's not on this list and it involves a computer, just [send me an e-mail](mailto:{{ site.email }}) and I'll be happy to talk with you.